 To obtain information or a license, view the Collegiate Licensing Company website.

 Get a License

 All uses of the Ball State University logo and trademarks require approval of the artwork and/or samples.

-Review the Ball State University Trademark Licensing Program Procedures (PDF).
+Review the Ball State University Trademarks and Licensing Program Policy and Procedures (PDF).

-Student organizations that have items produced bearing the Ball State University marks are required to buy them from licensed vendors.
+Student organizations that have items produced bearing the Ball State University identifiers, marks, or logos are required to buy them from licensed vendors.
 Please see the guidelines in the Student Organization Handbook for usage directions under "Use of University Name, Logos, and Branding" and under "Selling Merchandise" for full details.